pivotal-cf/docs-cassandra/multi-tenant.html.md

 By default the **multi-tenant** plan will configure `3` *seed nodes* and `1` *node* to give you a `4` node cluster in total.

 You can increase these values through `OpsManager` on the `Resource Config` tab.
+If you wish to scale the cluster we recommend you increase the instance count of the *Multitenant Cassandra Node* job on the resource page in OpsManager.

 ## Known Limitations

 Limitations with the current Cassandra product include:

 * Users are able to see the names of all other keyspaces in the cluster (though these names are essentially random).
 This is a limitation in Cassandra, and cannot be addressed without their assistance.
-* **Users are able to see the names of all tables inside another user's keyspace.**  This is a limitation in Cassandra, and cannot be addressed without their assistance.
+* **Users are able to see the names of all tables inside another user's keyspace.**  They cannot see the data inside though.
+This is a limitation in Cassandra, and cannot be addressed without their assistance.
 * Users cannot provision multiple keyspaces in a single service instance, though they can easily provision multiple instances, each with their own keyspace.
 * Constraining CPU, memory and/or disk usage is not supported.

-We hope to address all of these limitations in future releases.